integer-net/magento2-module-template/dev/README.md

 To add new placeholders, adjust the initialization script config in `dev/src/Config.php`

 Files where placeholders are replaced are defined in `getFilesToUpdate()`, placeholders with their default values in `getDefaultVariables()`

+### Adding or removing a new Magento version

+When new Magento versions should be added to the template or support for old ones dropped, the following changes are necessary:

+- In `dev/src/Config.php`, change `getMagentoVersions()`, where Magento versions are defined together with their PHP and framework version constraints.
+- In `dev/src/TravisJob.php` change the constants `LATEST_MAGENTO_VERSION` and `DEV_BRANCH_JOBS` to define the current develop branch of Magento.